hlynch/Biometry2021/docs/Week-13-lab.md

 ## [1] 235.1504
 ```

-Exercise: Work in groups to find a small set (3-5) of candidate models, calculate the AIC for each of these models, and calculate model weights.
+As a group, find a small set (3-5) of candidate models, calculate the AIC for each of these models, and calculate model weights.

+**<span style="color: green;">Checkpoint #4: What covariates were in the best performing model (among the ones you tried as a group) and what was its model weight?</span>**

 Model selection via step-wise regression
 --------------------